srozange/gini/README.md

 ```
 ###  Class StepImpl1

-We use the @Managed annotation to declare it as a bean managed by Gini.
+We use the @Managed annotation to declare bean as managed by Gini.

 ```java
 package org.theglump.gini.bean;